Litter Training Your Guinea Pig

 Keep the litter box clean

-If you have a small box and it gets soiled quickly, you may want to clean it every day.
+If you have a small box that gets soiled quickly, you may want to clean it every day.
 A large litter box with a thicker layer of bedding is usually good for a week or so.

 Use Multiple Litter Boxes

-Using multiple litter areas for your guinea pigs, particularly at first, helps keep the mess contained and gets the guinea pig used to going only on paper (or whichever other surface you chose for your litter boxes.)
+Using multiple litter areas for your guinea pigs, particularly at first, helps keep the mess contained and gets the guinea pig used to using only their litter corners.